"Protect our children": PL 1904 leads debate on abortion in 2024

 - 2 min read

-The discussion of the Bill is the central theme of the report "Protecting our children": Bill 1904 leads the debate on abortion in 2024, which collected and analyzed publications that mention abortion or deal with Bill 1904/2024 on different digital platforms.
-The research identifies the main characters and narratives associated with the discussion in 2024 and analyzes digital advertising about abortion on Meta's platforms, outlining an overview of this debate throughout 2024.
+The debate on the bill is the central theme of the report "Protecting our children": Bill 1904 leads the debate on abortion in 2024, which collected and analyzed publications mentioning abortion or about bill 1904/2024, over various digital platforms.
+The study identifies the main playeers and narratives associated with the discussion in 2024 and analyzes digital advertising about abortion on Meta's platforms, providing an overview of how this unfolded debate throughout 2024.

 Click below to download the report